briandelmsft/SentinelAutomationModules/Docs/troubleshooting.md

 |Error|Troubleshooting steps|
 |---|---|
 |`New-AzureADServiceAppRoleAssignment : Cannot convert 'System.Object[]' to the type 'System.String' required by parameter 'ObjectId'.
 Specified method is not supported.`|You have more than one logic app with the same name in your Azure subscription.
 This scenario is not supported with the current version of the script.|

+## GCC Medium - No active license found

+When using STAT in GCC Medium, you may receive an error within some modules indicating 'No active license found'.
+This is due to the incorrect API endpoint being used by the module.
+To correct this, deploy STAT using advanced mode and set both the Microsoft 365 Defender API Endpoint and Microsoft Defender for Endpoint API Endpoint to the GCC version of the endpoint.

+STAT is not presently supported in GCC High, DoD or other Sovereign clouds.